What can we learn from the conformal noninvariance of the Klein-Gordon equation?

-Fortunately, it turns out that the transformed KGE (\ref{ConfKG}) itself leads in a remarkably easy way to the sought-after conformal relation.
-In fact, multiplying both sides of Eq.\,(\ref{ConfKG}) by $\varphi^*$ and then taking the complex conjugate of the resulting equation and, finally, subtracting such an equation from the equation before complex conjugation, we arrive at the following result,
+It turns out that the transformed KGE (\ref{ConfKG}) itself leads in a remarkably easy way to the sought-after Weyl transformation.
+In fact, multiplying both sides of Eq.\,(\ref{ConfKG}) by $\varphi^*$, then taking the complex conjugate of the resulting equation, and then subtracting such an equation from the equation before complex conjugation, we arrive at the following result:

-This equation shows that in the conformal spacetime the ``Klein-Gordon'' current $J_\mu(\varphi)$, made of the old wavefunction $\varphi(x)$, and consisting of the content of the parentheses on both sides of the equation, is not covariantly conserved anymore.
-Eq.\,(\ref{ConfKGCurrent}) states, indeed, that in the conformal spacetime we have $\tilde{\nabla}^\mu J_\mu(\varphi)=2\tilde{\nabla}^\mu\Omega\, J_\mu(\varphi)/\Omega$.
-In other words, the original wavefunction $\varphi(x)$ is not freely propagating in the conformal spacetime, as we already saw it from a different perspective based on Eq.\,(\ref{ConfKG}).
-The wavefunction is interacting with the gradient of the conformal factor responsible for deforming the spacetime.
-The current made of $\varphi(x)$ thus appears in the conformal frame as a current made of charged particles interacting again with the deformation current $j_\mu^\Omega(x)=2\tilde{\nabla}_\mu\Omega/\Omega$.
-The latter current can thus be viewed as a source for the matter waves in analogy with particle creation within quantum field theory in curved spacetime.
-Note, however, that this point of view should not be identified with the particle creation process displayed by quantum fields in curved spacetimes because we did not invoke here the second quantization nor the concept of a quantum vacuum.
-Such a possibility could, of course, be pursued starting from this result, but this is not our goal in this present paper.
+This equation shows that in the new spacetime the ``Klein-Gordon'' current $J_\mu(\varphi)$, made of the old wavefunction $\varphi(x)$, and consisting of the content of the parentheses on both sides of the equation, is not covariantly conserved anymore.
+Eq.\,(\ref{ConfKGCurrent}) states that in the conformal spacetime we have $\tilde{\nabla}^\mu J_\mu(\varphi)=2\tilde{\nabla}^\mu\Omega\, J_\mu(\varphi)/\Omega$.
+In other words, $\varphi(x)$ is not freely propagating in the new spacetime, as we already saw it from a different perspective based on Eq.\,(\ref{ConfKG}).
+The current made of $\varphi(x)$ appears in the conformal frame as a current made of charged particles interacting with the deformation current $j_\mu^\Omega(x)=2\tilde{\nabla}_\mu\Omega/\Omega$.